HyperX Alloy Origins 60 Percent Review

 HyperX collaborated with Ducky in the past to create a limited edition of the Ducky One 2 mini.
 We assumed that this keyboard was going to be a bit similar to that.
 However, that is not the case with this great board.
 The design is quite appealing for various reasons.
 Before we get into that, let’s talk about the feel a bit first.

 All around, the keyboard has a tough and hefty feel to it.
 That’s likely due to the aluminum construction for the case.
 This case provides a nice balance and adds a premium quality to the look and feel.
 It also adds to the weight, as it comes in at 738g.
-You might also want to browse our recommendations of the best keyboard wrist rests for this keyboard.
 We mention this because some people will want to travel and take this board with them.
 This keyboard is actually quite a good example that industrial design does not always have to be generic or boring.

 The keyboard has what many enthusiasts may call a floating switch design.
 This effect occurs because of the thin bezels, and the fact that keys site a bit higher on top of the case.
 It’s an effect we’ve seen before, and it works quite well here.
 The top of the board’s case has a lip running around the entire outer edge.
 This is likely to add some uniformity to the aesthetics.